VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 - It supports selecting surrounding logs in front and after the selected logs.
 See [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#stream_context-pipe).
 - It provides web UI for querying logs - see [these docs](https://docs.victoriametrics.com/victorialogs/querying/#web-ui).
 - It provides [Grafana plugin for querying logs](https://docs.victoriametrics.com/victorialogs/victorialogs-datasource/).
+- It supports alerting - see [these docs](https://docs.victoriametrics.com/victorialogs/vmalert/).

 If you have questions about VictoriaLogs, then read [this FAQ](https://docs.victoriametrics.com/victorialogs/faq/).
 Also feel free asking any questions at [VictoriaMetrics community Slack chat](https://victoriametrics.slack.com/),